jimpalompa/OpenCore-Gigabyte-Z370n-Wifi/README.md

 <sup>_* I211-AT ethernet port stopped working after Monterey update.
 It shows up in Network settings, but can't connect to anything._</sup>

 ## Known issues
+- [ ] System hangs with Windows Memory integrity enabled.

+<sup>_Running dual OS system, macOS + Windows, enabling Device security > Memory integrity in Windows, system hangs during startup, at the BIOS logo.
+You will never get past the logo to the OpenCore boot picker.
+BE AWARE to not enabling this setting in Windows._</sup>

 - [ ] Line-out audio gets distorted when turning volume to max.

 <sup>_Audio from ![green audio jack](https://dummyimage.com/8/00ad00/00ad00)`Internal Speakers` gets distorted when volume is set to max 100% in macOS.
 I've read somewhere it has to do with the motherboard integrated "smart audio amp".
 Perhaps a deep dive in the [fixing audio](https://dortania.github.io/OpenCore-Post-Install/universal/audio.html) guide will solve issue?_</sup>